What’s covered by an LV= car insurance policy and what are the different types of cover?

 Pick and choose from our optional extras to enhance your cover so it’s just right.

-- Breakdown cover from LV= Britannia Rescue.
+- Breakdown cover from Britannia Rescue.

 - £100,000 personal accident cover to cover you, your partner and named drivers for serious injury when using your car.